bramvrancken/SpELL-ULB.github.io/README.md

-# ECV-wiki
+# SpELL-wiki

 Welcome to our lab wiki 👋!
-This is a collection of resources, tutorials, and guides that we have found useful in our research.
+This is a collection of resources, tutorials, and guides that we have found useful.
 We hope that you will find them useful too.

 ## Modifying a file: